-The CCHS hosts eight speakers per year who present on a variety of topics pertaining to Custer County history.
+The CCHS hosts eight speakers (Oct-June) per year who present on a variety of topics pertaining to Custer County history.
 Presentations are free and open to the public (donations welcome) and take place in the Pine Room at the Custer County Annex Building - just down the hall from the library on 447 Crook Street.

 Historic Programs begin at 2:30pm